Enable Two-Factor Authentication

 Check your device for the new code

-Enter in the code from your device
+Enter in the code from your device and select Submit

 To disable 2FA follow steps 1-3 then select the Disable button.